SEAS Together

 Being an Ally and Advocate

 We can all work together to build a community that is safe and inclusive for all.
 As an ally and advocate it is important we are open and continuously learning.
-Therefore we compiled some educational resources on a variety of topics under the umbrella of equity, diversity, and inclusion for you to begin or continue your journey.
 If you have any suggestions or would like to request an addition to this growing list, please contact us at [email protected].

 - Educational Resources